Frequently Asked Questions

 We use a proprietary recipe, but we can tell you it's a plant organic-based gel with dental-grade hydrogen peroxide and no harsh chemicals or preservatives.
 It also includes key ingredients to benefit the teeth, such as aloe, calcium, and other trace minerals.

 In some cases, you may see white spots on certain areas of your teeth.
-Calcium deposits or very porous teeth typically cause these.
-These will normally disappear within 24 hours.
+Calcium deposits or very porous teeth typically cause these and are enhanced by dehydration during whitening process.
+These will normally disappear within 24 - 48 hours.